Octagon-simon/octaValidate-PHP/README.md

 ## How to Use

 - Define validation rules for the form inputs
-- Invoke the `validateFields()` method and pass in the fields to validate as the first argument, then your validation rules as the second argument.
+- Invoke the `validateFields()` method and pass in your validation rules as the first argument, then the fields to validate as the second argument.
+If no fields are provided, it defaults to the `$_POST` array.

 ```php
 //require the library